 Can you really do that?
-Yes, yes you can.
-When I first moved to Europe I was taken back when I saw a dog sticking its head out the car window at the border crossing.
+Yes, yes, you can.
+When I first moved to Europe, I was taken back when I saw a dog sticking its head out the border crossing car window.
 The big ball of fluff was panting and wagging his tail excitedly.
-It was as if he too was excited to be heading to his holiday in Croatia.
+It was as if he, too, was excited to be heading to his holiday in Croatia.

-As time went by, I noticed tourists pets appearing in restaurants.
+As time went by, I noticed tourists’ pets appearing in restaurants.
 Inside, not tied up out the front with a bowl of water waiting, but inside, under the table being fed scraps from his family.
-Now I see them in shopping centres, cafes, at the beach, all over Croatia.
-Wow, now that’s dog-friendly I thought each time.
+Now I see them in shopping centers, cafes, at the beach, all over Croatia.
+Wow, now that’s dog-friendly, I thought each time.

 It’s fair to say I am used to it now (although the doggy’s inside the restaurants still gross me out a little).

 What?
 In an award-winning 5-star hotel?
-I thought I must be so sleep deprived that I am dreaming.
+I thought I must be so sleep-deprived that I am dreaming.
 But I was not.
-The dog was there, he was at one of the many pet-friendly hotels in Croatia.
+The dog was there, and he was at one of the many pet-friendly hotels in Croatia.
 If that dog could speak, he’d sure tell you how great that hotel was.

 Do you want to bring your pet to Croatia?
 Here is some info you may need to kick start your dog-friendly vacation.

-Here in Croatia both you and your pooch are welcomed with open arms.
-You just need to bring your dog’s pet passport.
+Here in Croatia, both you and your pooch are welcomed with open arms.
+You need to bring your dog’s pet passport.

 The passport for your dog must remain with you at all times while you enjoy your holidays in Croatia.
 Your dog and the pet passport should have: